syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 slug: install-crd-on-kubernetes
 id: zolv3abe59us
 type: challenge
-title: Install CRD on Kubernetes
+title: Install the new CRD on Kubernetes
-teaser: Explore the Kubebuilder generated CRD and then install it on your Kubernetes cluster
+teaser: Explore the Kubebuilder generated CRD and then install it on your Kubernetes cluster.
 notes:
 - type: text
   contents: |-